digitalservicebund/ris-adm-literature/doc/adr/0010-single-app-for-administrative-directives-and-literature.md

   - No overhead from setting up a new app and its tooling
 - **Moderate maintenance growth**
   - One app to maintain, with slightly increased complexity
+- **Data isolation in the database layer**
+  - The business domain separation is guaranteed through the two different schemas and database users

 ### Risks:
 - Increased reliance on well-structured code and engineering best practices